-The Department of Pediatrics Section of Diabetes and Endocrinology, led by Section Chief Dr. David Sparling, is a core component of the Harold Hamm Diabetes Center (HHDC) at the University of Oklahoma.
-HHDC is reducing the devastating impact of diabetes through cutting-edge research, world-class treatment options, education, and meaningful prevention programs.
-For more information, visit the HHDC website.
+The Department of Pediatrics Section of Diabetes and Endocrinology, led by Section Chief Dr. David Sparling, is a core component of the Harold Hamm Diabetes Center at OU Medicine.
+Harold Hamm Diabetes Center is reducing the devastating impact of diabetes through cutting-edge research, world-class treatment options, education, and meaningful prevention programs.

 Clinical and Community Services

 Our team provides outstanding care across the state of Oklahoma and surrounding regions to children and adolescents having any sort of endocrinologic disorder, including diabetes.
 We pride ourselves in our commitment to respond to the rising demands of this medical field, particularly the ongoing epidemics of obesity and diabetes.
 This commitment includes a focus not only on meeting the clinical needs of the patients, families, and referring physicians, but also a commitment to finding cures and better treatments through research into the problems responsible.
 Our team provides care for children and families of children with endocrinologic disorders, including thyroid, adrenal, pituitary, growth, gonad, metabolism, and disorders of sexual development.
 Through our ADA-accredited diabetes program, the diabetes team focuses on the education and care of children with diabetes, including type 1, type 2, Cystic Fibrosis-related, genetic or secondary diabetes, and those transitioning to adult diabetes care.
 Our medical providers and other section members staff Camp Blue Hawk, a summer residential camp for children and adolescents with Type 1 Diabetes.
 In 2018, Camp Blue Hawk hosted more than 100 campers, ages 9-17.
 You can find more information about services here.

 Our clinics are located in the OU Children's Physician's Building on the OU Health Center campus, and in several satellite clinics at Mercy Hospital, the Children's Center in Bethany, and American Indian clinics in Ada, Ardmore, Durant, and Talihina.
 In 2018, our section had 9,528 outpatient encounters and 1,007 inpatient hospital encounters.